 DNREC does not have the authority to engage in regulation that traditionally falls within the area of zoning.
 In Sussex County v.
-DNREC, 7 Sussex County challenged a DNREC regulation called the Pollution Control Strategy for the Inland Bays ("PCS").
-The PCS imposed 100-foot buffers (that is, areas in which development could not take place) around water bodies (streams, creeks, lakes, etc.) connected to the Inland Bays so that the buffers could absorb nutrient pollutants like nitrogen and phosphorus and thereby prevent those pollutants from entering the Inland Bays watershed.
-The Superior Court and the Supreme Court both found that DNREC, by imposing buffers, was engaged in the regulation of land use that is the essence of zoning-a governmental power reserved to the counties in the state.
-Because DNREC had no power to engage in zoning, the buffer requirement was improper, and therefore struck down.
-As a result, zoning issues must be fought at the county level.8 funds.
+DNREC,7 Sussex County challenged a DNREC regulation called the Pollution Control Strategy for the Inland Bays ("PCS").
+The PCS imposed 100-foot buffers (that is, areas in which development could not take place) around water bodies (streams, creeks, lakes,

+6 This does not mean that NEPA never surfaces in activity within Delaware; if a federal agency is involved, NEPA applies to the actions of that federal agency.
+So, for example, federal funds being loaned or granted for a project in Delaware might trigger NEPA for the federal agency giving the funds.
 Even in that situation, however, NEPA does not apply to the state agencies involved; only the federal agency must comply with NEPA.